Mississippi State fires coach Joe Moorhead after 2 seasons

 Moorhead took over a team with high expectations in 2018, but the Bulldogs finished a disappointing 8-5 despite having a defense that featured three first-round draft picks and allowed the fewest yards per game of any Football Bowl Subdivision team.

-He followed that up with a losing season this year, though he led Mississippi State to a 10th straight bowl appearance.
+The loss at the Music City Bowl game was only part of the problem for Moorhead.
+Leading to the game, there were reports of a post-practice fight between freshman quarterback Garrett Shrader and starting linebacker Willie Gay that left Shrader injured.

+Moorhead didn’t confirm a fight or details of Shrader’s injury, but said before the bowl game the two players had spoken to each other and the issue was addressed internally.
+Shrader had been slated to start, but didn’t play against Louisville.

-Mississippi State had 10 players withheld from eight games this season because of NCAA violationsinvolving an academic tutor.
-That same NCAA investigation also resulted in Mississippi State vacating an unspecified number of wins from 2018.
+Mississippi State also had 10 players withheld from eight games this season because of NCAA violations involving an academic tutor.
+That same NCAA investigation also resulted in Mississippi State vacating all eight of its wins from 2018.

 ”Sometimes at the end of your career, you think you’re going to write a book and talk about a season, talk about your career, and each season is a chapter,” Moorhead said after the Music City Bowl. ”This season was a book in and of itself.
 Certainly 6-7 was not the outcome we desired.”

-Before that he did a four-year stint as the coach of Fordham, his alma mater, and went 38-13 with three Football Championship Subdivision playoff appearances.
+Before that he did a four-year stint as coach of Fordham, his alma mater, and went 38-13 with three FCS playoff appearances.

-“I want to say clearly that Joe Moorhead is a terrific man and an outstanding coach,” Cohen said.
-“I certainly wish the best of Coach Moorhead and his family in the future.
-He will have a bright future in coaching down the road.”

 The offensive success never came in Starkville for Moorhead, and the Bulldogs struggled for consistency at quarterback.